 You may renew your adult driver license or ID card at any time prior to the expiration date - you shouldn't wait until it expires‚ online renewals aren't possible if your license is expired over one year.
+Non-commercial driver licenses and instruction permits can be renewed without testing up to one year after the license/permit expires.

 Check eligibility to renew online